 The food items that are considered snacks on the Disney Dining plan can often be a small meal by themselves.
 Which is great if you are trying to bank credits for a splurge at a fancy restaurant that takes 2 credits.

 What many guests don’t realize, though, is that snack credits can be used to purchase prepackaged foods in stores.
 These to-go snacks are great to bring back home with you, or use as souvenirs (at no extra cost to you).

 Disney Dining snack credits are also available until midnight on the day that you check out of your resort.
-For instance, if you check out on Friday morning, you have until 11:59 p.m. on Friday night to use your credits.
+For instance, if you check out on Friday morning, you have until 11:59 p.m. on Friday night to use your credits as long as you have your MagicBands.
 So continue to eat on Walt Disney World Resort property if you will be visiting more areas after checkout.